Uberi/setup-machine/README.md

     * In the output of `sudo ddccontrol dev:/dev/i2c-7`, the brightness control was listed as `		> id=brightness, name=Brightness, address=0x10, delay=-1ms, type=0`, so `0x10` is the right I2C address.
     * Tried `sudo ddccontrol dev:/dev/i2c-7 -r 0x10 -w 20`, which set the monitor brightness to 20% of maximum, it worked.
     * Set up a shell alias `alias monitor-brightness='sudo ddccontrol dev:/dev/i2c-7 -r 0x10 -w'` to easily adjust this in the future.
+* I turned off `Video > Dynamic Brightness Control` in the BIOS settings, since it was constantly changing the whole screen's brightness when part of the screen showed something with a different brightness (e.g., editor is dark gray, autocomplete popup is light gray, so everytime autocomplete shows up, the entire screen gets slightly dimmer).

 And some hardware-specific workarounds:

 * Sometimes the touchpad stops working after sleeping and then resuming.
 To fix this when it happens, run `sudo rmmod i2c_hid; sudo modprobe i2c_hid` to reload the I2C HID kernel module.
 * Sometimes upon resuming from sleep, the lock screen fails to show up and the mouse can be moved, but nothing responds.
 In these cases the lock screen is still present, just not visible - type in your password and press Enter, and it should unlock.
+It may take a few attempts.